 - A donor

-- Or marrow taken from you before your radiotherapy
+- Stem cells or bone marrow taken from you before your radiotherapy

 Question about cancer?
 Contact our information nurse team